 We’d always recommend discussing your design budget with your interior designer right from the outset.
 A good designer will want to help you execute your vision within your means and the more open you are in that discussion, the more realistic their quote will be.
 Great designers understand the importance of this honesty and, when needed, can usually suggest alternatives at the times when your goals might not quite align with your budget.

 You may have an ideal deadline in mind so discuss that with any potential interior designer right at the start.
 That way they’ll understand your expectations.
 However, we’d also suggest allowing a little flexibility – delays do occur.
-An experienced designer will have a good idea of how long a project should take and account for a certain amount of uncertainty at the scoping stage.
+An experienced designer will have a good idea of how long a project should take.
 So, work together to create a realistic timeline, keep in touch and remain honest with each other about your expectations and any possible disruptions throughout the project.

-Similarly, it’s worth thinking about whether you want to work with an interior designer because they bring their own unique style to your project, or with someone who can tailor their work to your vision.
+It’s worth thinking about whether you want to work with an interior designer because they bring their own unique style to your project, or can tailor their work to your vision.

 If you’re considering an interior makeover and would like advice on selecting furniture to fit your space, then the DAVIDSON team would love to hear from you.
 Our furniture is available in a range of styles and finishes to suit a range of personal tastes and preferences to help you create a home that is as unique as you are.

 Davidson’s in-house interior design service offers imaginative design with exceptional service.
 Based in London, the studio provides a full interior design service from design, concept and build completion with experience of both classic contemporary and traditional design.